Port Rowan: Economy

 During the 18th century fishing, milling, and timber processing were the main industries, exploiting the water power of nearby watercourses.

 In 1850 the town processed 4000000 m of timber.
 1850 marked the beginning of shipbuilding in Port Rowan.

 With the decline of the fishing, lumber and milling industries, tourism is the main economic activity in the region.

 Local sports include angling and boating in the Long Point Inner Bay and golfing at Stark's Golf Course at the edge of town.
 Port Rowan is home to the headquarters of Birds Canada (formerly Bird Studies Canada), the country's only national bird conservation organization.
 Port Rowan in 2011 built a state of the art Water Treatment Plant, which assures future growth capacity in the town and its burgeoning retirement community.

 Its proximity to Long Point, a major bird flight-path, and World Biosphere Reserve, makes Port Rowan a popular destination for bird-watchers.

 Some of the few remaining stands the old growth Carolinian forest that were present all over Southern Ontario can be found near Port Rowan.

 There is a historic replica village nearby at the Backus Conservation Area.

 On June 30, 2018, Port Rowan officially lost their only bank for business and personal transactions.
 Calls to Tillsonburg are considered to be long-distance to Port Rowan residents so that banking by phone simply isn't an option.
 The majority of the retirement population must choose between maintaining a vehicle on the road or having Internet access due to old age pension payments not matching up to the rising cost of goods and services.
-All the small businesses were not equipped to deal with Internet banking and may face significant financial difficulties in the future.
-Online banking has gained popularity in both urban and rural areas due to its fast and reliable service.
+Although online banking has gained popularity in both urban and rural areas due to its fast and reliable service, none of the small businesses in Port Rowan were equipped to deal with Internet banking and may face significant financial difficulties in the future as a result.
 The Long Point Country Chamber of Commerce was attempting to attract a credit union in the town similar in nature to Tangerine but to no avail.
 Meanwhile, the well-established banks are removing their presence away from the rural communities of Ontario at a fast pace.
 Places like Service Ontario and the Backus Heritage Conservation Area are destined to face some form of setbacks as a result of the bank closure and may have to stop operating; leading to an almost-immediate loss of jobs in the area.

-It was suggested that Port Rowan was going to experience Internet speeds and a level of reliability that is roughly comparable to Delhi by the year 2020 thanks to an underground cable system.
+It was suggested that Port Rowan would experience Internet speeds and reliability comparable to Delhi by the year 2020 thanks to an underground cable system.
 This underground cable system would be similar to those found in communities like Langton, Courtland, and St. Williams, giving reliable broadband Internet access that was not normally found in the area during the start of the 21st century.
 There are plans to eventually the entirety of Southwestern Ontario into some form of high-speed Internet/cable television service sometime within the next 30 years.